marijnh/Eloquent-JavaScript/16_game.md

 {{index validation}}

 Next, a series of checks verifies that the player position isn't outside of the allowed range.
 Note that sometimes this will set nonsense scroll coordinates that are below zero or beyond the element's scrollable area.
 This is okay—the DOM will constrain them to acceptable values.
-Setting `scrollLeft` to -10 will cause it to become 0.
+Setting `scrollLeft` to `-10` will cause it to become `0`.

-It would have been slightly simpler to always try to scroll the player to the center of the ((viewport)).
-But this creates a rather jarring effect.
+While it would have been slightly simpler to always try to scroll the player to the center of the ((viewport)), this creates a rather jarring effect.
 As you are jumping, the view will constantly shift up and down.
-It is more pleasant to have a "neutral" area in the middle of the screen where you can move around without causing any scrolling.
+It's more pleasant to have a "neutral" area in the middle of the screen where you can move around without causing any scrolling.

 {{index [game, screenshot]}}